Scroll down for Creating Space with benches and

 Starting Conversations through T-shirts sections.

-This all-inclusive row was the inspiration of Paul's dear friend Paige Niarchos.
-Our partners at Lake Champlain Maritime Museum graciously accepted the challenge.
+This all-inclusive row was inspired by Paul's love of rowing.
 Our first event in 2019 was such a success, we plan to make it an annual affair!

 The first annual ghost walk happened two days after Paul's death.
 Community came together in grief and in love and in hope and in light to walk and to connect.
 We were so moved, we have made this an annual event.
 In early October, we gather on the baseball field at CVUHS and walk a lit path together.

 Hope to see you on Saturday October 10, 2020.

 The local chapter of the American Foundation for Suicide Prevention hosts an annual walk for survivors of suicide.
 We gathered a team of 35 on October 5th, 2019 and intend to participate every year in this inspiring event.

 We are in communication with the Robb Nash Project in hopes of bringing them to Burlington.
 Watch for updates.

 "The Robb Nash Project is an award-winning initiative that engages young people through the power of music and storytelling to inspire hope and encourage positive life choices."

 Tyler runs the Vermont City Marathon 2019 to promote awareness of teen suicide.

 Never underestimate the impact of your SMILE.